 This is all to do with your comfort in using the product.
 Though the comfort of your dog is paramount, ergonomics is also a safety issue.
 If they are difficult for you to use or are incredibly taxing on your hands, you’ll have less precision and strength when cutting your dog’s nails.
 You want the design to be easy to fit in your hands and allow you to apply even pressure to make accurate cuts.

-How To Use Dog Nail Clippers
+How I Use Dog Nail Clippers

 Hopefully, now that you understand the anatomy of a great pair of dog claw clippers, you feel more at ease finding the right pair for you.
 The next step is to know how to use them once you’ve purchased one, so here we go!
 Our team of professional vets and groomers share their expert tips ahead.

 Step 1: Preparing your dog